Classes and Instruction

 If you need major/minor advising, please go to your major/minor department's website to find details about how to connect with a faculty advisor.
 You can reach out to the general department email if you do not see specific advising information on the department's website.
 Note - if you are student majoring in the Bachelor of Science in Business Administration, please reach out to the Lam Family College of Business Student Success Center for advising.

-As an SF State student, you have access to free tutoring and academic support services currently being offered via Zoom.
+As an SF State student, you have access to free tutoring and academic support services, which are currently offered in-person and remotely.
 Undergraduate students can schedule a tutoring appointment for writing support or help with a specific subject by logging into Navigator.
 They will then be prompted to sign in with their SF State ID number and password.
 Students should refer to our guide for scheduling a tutoring appointment if they have questions.
 Graduate students can access tutoring by filling out a request form with the Tutoring and Academic Support Center.
 You can find more information about tutoring services and links to SF State’s learning support programs on the Tutoring and Academic Support Center’s website.

 Learning Online 101: How to Be an Effective Online Learner